 Sure, there are a few annoying niggles such as the water bottle pockets and the lack of a hip belt pocket but these negatives don’t come anywhere near outweighing the positives.

-The size, durability and usability of both the Farpoint 40 and the Fairview 40 make them a pleasure to travel with and when you throw in The Almighty Guarantee you have a bag that will keep on travelling as long as you do!
+The size, durability and usability of the Farpoint 40 makes it a pleasure to travel with and when you throw in The Almighty Guarantee you have a bag that will keep on travelling as long as you do!